Jean Pougnet: Early career

 Pougnet made his first public appearance in his twelfth year at King's Hall, Covent Garden, but his real break was a solo recital at the Wigmore Hall just before his sixteenth birthday, and his appearance soon afterwards at a Promenade concert.
 While he was still at the Academy he established a quartet.
 A Jean Pougnet Quartet appeared publicly at the Wigmore Hall in March 1926 to perform Beethoven's Quartet, Op.
 18, No. 3, the Vaughan Williams Quartet in G minor, and the Ravel Quartet.
 The group consisted of Pougnet, Hugo Rignold as second violin (later a celebrated conductor), Harry Berly (a distinguished pupil of Lionel Tertis) as viola and Douglas Cameron (cello).
 At about this time he assisted the Music Society String Quartet (later called the International String Quartet), consisting of André Mangeot and Boris Pecker (violins), Harry Berly (viola) and John Barbirolli (cello), in recordings of the Purcell Fantasia in 5 parts (on one note) and the Vaughan Williams (1912) Phantasy Quintet for strings, for the National Gramophonic Society.

 Like Hugo Rignold, for several years Jean Pougnet made his career in light orchestras and bands as well as through Wigmore Hall classical recitals.
 He made a virtue of this necessity, recognising its validity and challenges for the professional musician.
 Jack Hylton's orchestra was first augmented by the Pougnet String Quartette (with Eric Siday in place of Hugo Rignold) in early 1926 at the Kit-Kat Club.
 In October 1928 Jean Pougnet and his Orchestra (a Jack Hylton unit) were performing at the Green Park Hotel Piccadilly.
-In the period 1928–1930 he was a frequent player with the New Mayfair Orchestra, the HMV studio orchestra, under Carroll Gibbons or Ray Noble.
+In the period 1928–1930 he was a frequent player with the New Mayfair Orchestra, the His Master's Voice studio orchestra, under Carroll Gibbons or Ray Noble.
 Jean Pougnet and his Band were playing at the Berkeley Hotel Piccadilly in January to April 1930.
 In 1929 he married Frances Lois, of London; there were no children.